 Available on Android and iOS | Free

-As someone who delved into ethical fashion head first a few years ago, I would have sure been happy to find the Good On You app!
-You can use the app to check your favourite brands to see their ethics rating, and also discover the cream of the crop when it comes to ethical producers, as well as see their offers and discounts using the app.
-Pretty clever.
+For my fellow sustainable fashion fans, the Good On You app makes shopping simple!
+You can use the app to check your favourite brands to see their ethics ratings, and also discover the cream of the crop when it comes to ethical producers, as well as see their offers and discounts using the app.
+Just be sure to recognise that Good On You runs a membership platform too – so certain brands are given more visibility over others.

 Olio